jenningsloy318/DevOpsTrailers/FreeIPA/readme.md

     Number of members added 1
     -------------------------
     ```
-  - create radius user, and add it to role `Radius server` so that it can  `Modify User Description` in ldap
+  - create radius system user, and add it to role `Radius server` so that it can  `Modify User Description` in ldap
     ```sh
     #cat radius.update
     dn: uid=radius,cn=sysaccounts,cn=etc,dc=inb,dc=hqxywl,dc=com